by Jan Brett

 (This idea is from Winter Phonemic Awareness Songs and Rhymes by Jordano and Callella-Jones: Creative Teaching Press, 1998.)

 Companion Rhyme: Reread companion rhyme 'Mittens' (choral reading ½ class)

-Story: Review the beginning, middle, and end of the story by having students assist in the writing of a short 3 sentence summary.
-Have students act out the story using the animal
+Review the beginning, middle, and end of the story by having students assist in the writing of a short 3 sentence summary.
+Have students act out the story using the animal masks from yesterday.

 Related Read Aloud Stories/Poems

 Focus Story: The Mitten by Jan Brett

 Companion Story: Three Little Kittens by Paul Galdone